 In some cases, your visa or visa-free stay in Denmark may be extended by a visitation permit of up to 90 additional days.
 The visitation permit is valid only for Denmark and does not entitle you to visit any other Schengen country.
 Normally, you can be granted this type of extension if:

-You are visiting your spouse, registered partner or cohabiting partner who entered Denmark when you were both at least 23 years and six months old.
-This is to ensure that spouses, registered partners or cohabiting partners who do not yet meet the 24-year requirement
+You are visiting your spouse or cohabiting partner who entered Denmark when you were both at least 23 years and six months old.
+This is to ensure that spouses or cohabiting partners who do not yet meet the 24-year requirement

 for family reunification have an opportunity to stay together until the immigration authorities have determined that the other requirements for family reunification are met.

-You are an EU/EEA citizen or family member of an EU/EEA citizen, and you are visiting your spouse/registered partner/cohabiting partner, boyfriend/girlfriend or fiancé/fiancée, parents, children or siblings living in Denmark.
+You are an EU/EEA citizen or family member of an EU/EEA citizen, and you are visiting your spouse/cohabiting partner, boyfriend/girlfriend or fiancé/fiancée, parents, children or siblings living in Denmark.